ybai69/COVID-19-Change-Point-Detection/README.md

 ## Simulation

-Code for reproduce simulation results can be found in the [simulation.R](simulation.R).
+Code to reproduce simulation results can be found in the [simulation.R](simulation.R).

 ## Real data